 The Wichita River Trail follows the Big Wichita River, a tributary of the Red River.
 The trail begins in beautifully wooded Lucy Park, making a loop....

 The 17-mile Santa Fe Rail Trail follows the old Atchinson, Topeka and Santa Fe Railway line, beginning in the Railyard park in town and continuing...

-The River Trail is broken into three segments, all of which are off Agua Fria Road.
-The segment furthest East, is just two blocks down from the Santa...
+Santa Fe's River Trail is open in three segments, all of which are off Agua Fria Road.
+The segment farthest east is just two blocks down from the...